Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

       .. literalinclude:: grpc-json-schemas/GetBlockSummary.json
          :language: json

-.. function:: GetBlocksAtHeight(BlockHeight) -> [BlockHash]
+.. function:: GetBlocksAtHeight(blockHeight) -> [BlockHash]

    Get a list of the blocks at the given height.

-   :param BlockHeight: A block height
+   :param blockHeight: A block height.
-   :type BlockHeight: |grpc-block-height|_
+   :type blockHeight: |grpc-block-height|_
-   :returns: A list of block hashes
+   :returns: A list of block hashes.
    :rtype: ``[BlockHash]`` (see JSON schema below)

    .. collapse:: View JSON schema